$m$-adic residue codes over $\mathbb{F}_q[v]/(v^s-v)$ and their application to quantum codes: -adic residue codes over

-\section{$m$-adic residue codes over $\mathbb{F}_q[v]/(v^s-v)$}
+\section{$m$-adic residue codes over $\mathcal{R}_{q,s}$}

-In \cite{A2}, Pless introduced $m$-adic residue codes in terms of idempotent generators and gave relationships between these idempotent generators.
-Kuruz et al. studied $m$-adic residue codes over the ring $\mathbb{F}_q[v]/(v^2-v)$ (see \cite{kuruz}) and identified the idempotent generators of these codes.
-Also, they gave some conditions in order that the generator polynomials to be palindromic.
+In \cite{A2}, Pless introduced $m$-adic residue codes in terms of idempotent generators and gave relation between these idempotent generators.
+Kuruz et al. studied $m$-adic residue codes over the ring $\mathcal{R}_{q,2} = \frac{{{\mathbb{F}_q}\left[ v \right]}}{{\left\langle {{v^2} - v} \right\rangle }}$ (see \cite{kuruz}) and identified the idempotent generators of these codes.
+Also, they gave some conditions for the generator polynomials to be palindromic.

-In this section we generalize idempotent generators of the $m$-adic residue codes to the ring $\mathbb{F}_q[v]/(v^s-v)$ and we identify the idempotent generators of all classes of the $m$-adic residue codes.
+In this section we generalize idempotent generators of the $m$-adic residue codes to the ring $\mathcal{R}_{q,s}$ and we identify the idempotent generators of all classes of the $m$-adic residue codes.
+Furthermore, we determine the algebraic structure for each class of $m$-adic residue codes over $\mathcal{R}_{q,s}.$